 Why Surfside Structured Sober Living?

-Surfside Structured Sober Living is a Non-Profit 501c(3) that provides a safe haven for 18-34yo alcoholic and drug addicted men, while they learn how to apply the tools given to them in addiction treatment.
+Surfside Structured Sober Living is a Non-Profit 501c(3) that provides a safe Extended Care for 18-34yo alcoholic and drug addicted men, while they learn how to apply the tools given to them in addiction treatment.
 Not only is Surfside the most comprehensive addiction/recovery program in the state, it also is the first Licensed Sober Living in the state by the New Jersey Department of Community Affairs.
 This means Surfside is at the fore-front of safety regulations and accountability.
 Surfside Structured Sober Living is also certified as a Level III residence by New Jersey Alliance of Recovery Residence.

-Surfside is a Sober Living residence that gives these men the opportunity to REBUILD from the damage caused by drugs and alcohol while minimizing the stress of normal day-to-day life.
+Surfside is a Extended Care Sober Living residence that gives men the opportunity to REBUILD from the damage caused by drugs and alcohol while minimizing the stress of normal day-to-day life.
 Surfside Structured Sober Living in New Jersey offers these individuals a prime place to call home where they can REDISCOVER life and the abundance it offers.
 Surfside has a specific life development program that teaches young men to use life principles that will help them RECOVER from addiction and alcoholism and, if practiced as a way of life, will help them to become happy and usefully whole.

 - The CDC reports: Heroin use has almost doubled in 18-25 year old young adults over the last decade.